wtf-jik/storage-subnet/README.md

 - `--neuron.vpermit_tao_limit`: The maximum TAO allowed for querying a validator with a vpermit.
 Default: 500.
 - `--neuron.verbose`: If set, detailed verbose logs will be printed.
 Default: False.
 - `--neuron.log_responses`: If set, all responses will be logged.
 Note: These logs can be extensive.
 Default: False.
-- `--neuron.data_ttl`: The number of blocks before stored data expires.
+- `--neuron.data_ttl`: The number of blocks before stored challenge data expires.
 Default: 50000 (approximately 7 days).
 - `--neuron.profile`: If set, network and I/O actions will be profiled.
 Default: False.

 - `--database.host`: Hostname of the Redis database.
 Default: "localhost".